 After getting hit by a ridiculous number of hack attempts, TFMA was absorbed in gruesome ritual by Bookruptcy, the site where you now find yourself.

-Mikey is a lifelong Californian currently living in Texas with his girlfriend, two dogs, a collection of musical instruments, books, video games, and piles of quasi-sentient dust bunnies.
+Mikey is a lifelong Californian currently living in Chico with his girlfriend and dog, a collection of musical instruments, books, video games, and piles of quasi-sentient dust bunnies.
 He sometimes cuddles with his Chicago Manual of Style and makes disturbing kissy noises at it.
-He’s a vegan hippie bastard who reads incessantly, loves heavy metal, and politely asks that you not confuse him with Michael Riser, the talentless pop/rock hack who got to the domain first.
+He’s a vegan hippie bastard who reads incessantly, studies Japanese sort of all the time, loves jazz and heavy metal, and politely asks that you not confuse him with Michael Riser, the talentless pop/rock hack who got to the domain first.